Azure/azure-powershell/documentation/development-docs/using-config-framework.md

   - It is reused as the help message of the corresponding PowerShell parameter in documents.
 - `defaultValue` is the default value of the config.
 Used for basic type validation when setting the config.
 - (Optional) `environmentVariable` sets to which environment variable the config is connected.
 Once set, the config framework will pick up the variable automatically.
   - Note: the config must correspond to **one single** environment variable and it must not require special logic to parse the value.
-Otherwise please check out [todo].
+Otherwise please check out [Parsing Environment Variables](#parsing-environment-variables).
 - (Optional) `canApplyTo` defines at which levels the config can apply to.
 There are three levels in total: `AppliesTo.Az`, `AppliesTo.Module`, `AppliesTo.Cmdlet`.
 By default all of them are included.
-For more details, see [todo].
+For more details, see [About AppliesTo](#about-appliesto).

 Here is a sample definition: